New York Truck Accident Attorneys

 How is Fault in a Truck Accident Determined?

 After an accident, accurately determining fault can be critical in recovering maximum compensation.
-In order to help establish fault after a truck accident, experienced personal injury lawyers can investigate different types of evidence, including the following.
+In order to help establish fault after a truck collision, experienced personal injury lawyers can investigate different types of evidence, including the following.

 There are strict federal regulations in place regarding driving time and break time for truck drivers.
 An examination of the driver’s logs can show how long the driver was on shift, if he or she took the required breaks, and if driver fatigue could have played a role in the crash.